space-apes/codeBowl/codeBowlComplexBackup.md

 ![Blue Player risky move](images/codeBowlRiskyMove.png)
 <br>
-<i> Blue player sets up risky move, where first move is safe, but 2nd and 3rd moves are adjacent to enemy, each one with 40% chance to be knocked down </i>
+<i> Blue player sets up risky move, where first step is safe, but 2nd and 3rd steps are adjacent to enemy, each one with 40% chance to be knocked down </i>

 ![Blue Player risky move fail](images/codeBowlRiskyMoveFail.png)
 <br>